akuklev/HOCC/README.md

 § Overview of available types
 -----------------------------

 Before proceeding to our contributions let us breefly chart the landscape of available types.
+This overview can be safely skipped by readers versed in type theory.

-In introduction we only mentioned inductive types.
-These are used in construction calculi to represent canonical mathematical objects such as natural numbers, real numbers, various combinatorial objects (e.g. graphs), and finitary collections of objects of known type, e.g. pairs of integers, couples (unordered pairs) of rationals, (finite) lists of reals, etc. For inductive types we exactly know what their values are and how are they built from ground up.
+The introduction only mentions inductive types.
+These are used in construction calculi to represent canonical mathematical objects such as natural numbers, real numbers, various combinatorial objects (e.g. graphs), and finitary collections of objects of known type, e.g. pairs of integers, couples (unordered pairs) of rationals, (finite) lists of reals, etc. Inductive types are “built from below”, i.e. it is exactly knows what their values are and how are they built from ground up.

-The duals notion are behavioral types.
+However, inductive types are insufficient to describe everything of mathematical interest; one also needs the dual notion of behavioral types.

 §§ Behavioural types
 --------------------